drnikki/drnikki.github.com/source/_posts/2013-03-12-recruiting-engineers-with-your-developer-blog.markdown

 - Did you systematically deny a truth that would have made this project better?
 - Did you under- or over-estimate?

-If you don't ansyour yest to at least a few of those questions, you may have a development team full of automatons.
+If you don't answer yes to at least a few of those questions, you may have a development team full of automatons.
 Out of retrospectives and post-mortems come valuable insights about breakdown in process, changes that will improve workflow, and problems caused by technical short-sightedness.
 Give your developers a task to write up an overview or deep-dive of this for the blog.
 If it ends up filled with too much proprietary or otherwise private information, you've still won as a team because everyone can read it, and you've given a developer practice in distilling organizing and presenting information.
 At worst, you've helped your developer grow.
-At best, you've done that *and* benefitted your blog.
+At best, you've done that *and* benefited your blog.

 3. Keep a bucket list of possible blog topics.
 - technology, hackathons, nuanced challenges, those list of steps from above.